QBOID Confidential and Proprietary Information

 B) Trigger a single dimensioning operation

-can be set as Extra simply adding intent.putExtra("action", "dim");
+An action=dim can be set as Extra simply adding intent.putExtra("action", "dim"); to the previous example

 // B) Trigger a single dimensioning operation with the M2 Item and Parcel Dimensioning App Intent intent = new Intent(); ComponentName cName = new ComponentName("ai.qboid.glapp", "ai.qboid.glapp.DimActivity"); // For the Pallet Dimensioning App use: // ComponentName cName = new ComponentName("ai.qboid.palletsize", "ai.qboid.palletsize.PalletActivity"); intent.setComponent(cName); intent.putExtra("action", "dim"); // Select dim as action context.startActivity(intent);